aseprano/aqueue/README.md

 const consumer = new QueueConsumer(queue);

 consumer.startConsuming((item: Message) => {
-    // use the consumed message
+    // use the extracted item, throw an exception if you can't handle it });
-});

 // late on...
-consumer.pause(); // from now on, the consumer callback is no longer invoked
+consumer.pause(); // from now on, the callback is no longer invoked

 // late on...
-consumer.resume(); // from now on the consumer callback gets invoked again
+consumer.resume(); // from now on the callback gets invoked again

 ```